-The Elections Code sets forth the criteria by which districts may be redistricted.
-To the extent practicable, district lines will be adopted using the following criteria: (1) geographically contiguous districts (each city council district should share a common border with the next), (2) the geographic integrity of local neighborhoods or communities shall be respected in a manner that minimizes its division, (3) geographic integrity of a city shall be respected in a manner that minimizes its division, (4) easily identifiable boundaries that follow natural or artificial barriers (rivers, streets, highways, rail lines, etc.), and (5) lines shall be drawn to encourage geographic compactness.
-Boundaries shall not be drawn for purposes of favoring or discriminating against a political party.
+California (to the extent practicable and in the following order of priority): (1) geographically contiguous districts (Areas that meet only at the points of adjoining corners are not contiguous.
+Areas that are separated by water and not connected by a bridge, tunnel, or regular ferry service are not contiguous.), (2) the geographic integrity of local neighborhoods or communities shall be respected in a manner that minimizes its division, (3) easily identifiable boundaries that follow natural or artificial barriers (rivers, streets, highways, rail lines, etc.), (4) lines shall be drawn to encourage geographic compactness, and (5) boundaries shall not be drawn for purposes of favoring or discriminating against a political party.

 In addition, cities are required to engage communities in the redistricting process by holding public hearings and/or workshops and doing public outreach, including to communities that do not speak English.
 The City will also be creating a redistricting page on its website with the relevant information, including but not limited to, the process, timeline, notices and agendas, hearing recordings, draft maps, final adopted map, and how to participate via public comment in the entirety of the process.